remusa/algorithms-practice/algorithms/03_sorting/sorting.md

 ## Stability in sorting algorithms

 * **Stability**: a sorting algorithm is stable if two objects with equal keys appear in the same order in the sorted output as they appear in the input array.
-* A *stable* sort preserves the original order of the input set, whereas the *unstable* algorithm does not distinguish between two or more items.
+* A *stable* sort compares the value of the elements and preserves the original order of the input set, whereas the *unstable* algorithm does not distinguish between two or more items.
 * *Stable algorithms*:
   * Bubble Sort.
   * Insertion Sort.